bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 * [ X ] Navigation: Use the `navigation.less` file for styling.
 * [ X ] Main Content: Use the `home-page.less` file for styling
 * [ X ] Footer: Use the `footer.less` file for styling
-* [  ] Mixins: Create and use 2 different mixins to aid your styling.
+* [ X ] Mixins: Create and use 2 different mixins to aid your styling.
 Use the `mixins.less` file for your mixins
-* [ ] Parametric Mixin: create a parametric mixin that is used to create the `sign up` button.
+* [ X ] Parametric Mixin: create a parametric mixin that is used to create the `sign up` button.
-* [ ] Variables: Use `variables.less` to contain colors or media query strings for the site design.
+* [ X ] Variables: Use `variables.less` to contain colors or media query strings for the site design.
 You have been provided the hex codes for each color used in the site.

 ## Task 6: Home Page - Mobile HTML & LESS
-* [ ] [Review the provided home mobile design file](design-files/home-mobile.png).
+* [ X ] [Review the provided home mobile design file](design-files/home-mobile.png).
 Match your mobile styling the best you can using the design file.
-* [ ] Create a `@phone` variable that contains a `max-width: 500px` media query string.
+* [ X ] Create a `@phone` variable that contains a `max-width: 500px` media query string.
 Use the `@phone` variable for all your nested mobile styling.

 **Congratulations, you completed the sprint challenge!**